thecodingmachine/graphqlite/docs/inheritance.md

 }
 ```

-Behind the scene, GraphQL-controllers will detect that the `Contact` class is extended by the `User` class.
+Behind the scene, GraphQLite will detect that the `Contact` class is extended by the `User` class.
 Because the
 class is extended, a GraphQL `ContactInterface` interface is created dynamically.
 You don't have to do anything.
 The GraphQL `User` type will automatically implement this `ContactInterface`.
 The interface contains all the fields
 available in the `Contact` type.